-Part 4, The Holidays in 20/20: How to Increase Lifetime Value
+How to Increase Customer Lifetime Value This Holiday Season

 Do you look at your holiday revenue numbers and wish that they could hold out year-round?
 Are you dreaming of converting those seasonal shoppers into lifelong customers?
-If you’re a direct-to-consumer (DTC) brand, the answer is probably...
-YEAH (*cue furious nodding*).
+If you’re a direct-to-consumer (DTC) brand, the answer is probably yes.

 So, you want to increase your customer lifetime value (CLTV).
 The question we aim to answer in today’s article: how?
 How does your brand not only attract higher-quality customers but also simultaneously extend the LTV of said customers?